abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 reality becomes the focus of attention in a way that can prevent us from seeing this entire process.
 It’s as if we are jumping from one world to the next with no fixed point of reference.
-We can be blown around by our emotions, thoughts, and preoccupations about these insubstantial experiences.
+We can be blown around by our feelings, thoughts, and preoccupations about these insubstantial experiences.

 Even right now, as I end this talk, we are all going to get up, begin